Solving QBF by Abstraction: Certification

-To extract a witness from a run of $\absqbf$, we need to remember \emph{situations} and \emph{reactions}, represented by assignments to $T$ and $X$, that were satisfiable for the respective quantifier.
-Hence, the proof $\absproof$ consists of a sequence of pairs $\tuple{\ass{t},\ass{x}} \in (2^T \times 2^X)^*$ and these pairs can be obtained from the algorithm by the result $\beta_\uc$ of the query to the dual abstraction~$\overline{\theta}_X$ in lines~\ref{alg:abstraction_propositional_dual} and~\ref{alg:abstraction_sat_dual}.
+\smallparagraph{Proof Format.} To extract a witness from a run of $\absqbf$, we need to remember \emph{situations} and \emph{reactions}, represented by assignments to $T$ and $X$, that were satisfiable for the respective quantifier.
+Hence, the proof $\absproof$ consists of a sequence of pairs $\tuple{\beta_T,\assignment_X} \in (\Assignment_\bot(T) \times \Assignment(X))$ and these pairs can be obtained from the algorithm by the result $\beta_{T_X}$ of the query to the dual abstraction~$\overline{\theta}_X$ in line~\ref{alg:abstraction-dual-opt}.
 As an immediate consequence, the number of pairs in the proof trace is linear in the number of iterations of the algorithm.
-Further, the proof format is \emph{independent} of the abstraction that is used for the algorithm.
+We define a function $\invabs_X : \Assignment_\bot(T) \to \boolf(V)$ which, for a given quantifier $\quant X$, maps an assignment $\beta_T$ to a Boolean formula over variables $V$ bound by outer quantifiers (with respect to $X$).
+Intuitively, $\invabs_X(\beta_T)$ describes those assignments that lead to $\beta_T$ in the abstraction of quantifier $\quant X$.